surfaceUsed/hyperskill-projects/file-type-analyzer/README.md

 ---
 # File type analyzer

 The application is is used for determening the type of file based on their byte content.
 It scans files in a given directory and matches their byte signatures against a predefined pattern database (`patterns.db`).
-The program uses the [Knuth-Morris-Pratt (KMP) algorithm](https://www.geeksforgeeks.org/kmp-algorithm-for-pattern-searching/) to efficientry search for patterns in a file content, and identifies the most relevant file type based on a priority ranking.
+The program uses the [Knuth-Morris-Pratt (KMP) algorithm](https://www.geeksforgeeks.org/kmp-algorithm-for-pattern-searching/) to efficiently search for patterns in a file content, and identifies the most relevant file type based on a priority ranking.

 ### Features